 If the plan is to head south then the ideal time to start is the end of June to the start of July.
 It can take you the entire season to hike the trail especially if you’re not a pro-athlete or a hiker with lots of experience.
 Usually, the journey can take you anywhere from 4 months to 5 ½ months to complete.
 That is if you push yourself to the end.
 It definitely won’t be a walk in the pack!

 Remember the PCT is in the middle of the wilderness so yes there are some aspects of danger that you have to keep in mind.
 Anything from extreme weather, wild animals, injury, to falling rocks can be dangerous and this makes the PCT, not 100% safe.
 There is more risk especially if you’re hiking alone.

 No. The PCT is not easier but also, not as hard as the AT.
 With the AT, you have much tougher terrain and it gets that much harder to cover many miles in a day.
 The PCT has more elevation but the terrain isn’t as tough as that of the AT.

 Yes, it’s worth it.
 This is a great experience that has the potential to impact your life in the best way possible.

 How Long Does it Take to Hike the PCT?

 The average time for a hiker who doesn’t have athletic experience is about 5 months.
 Professional athletes take about 2 months to complete the PCT.
 As a matter of fact, the total trail length stretches up to 2650 miles.

 Hiking the PCT as a lover of the outdoors and avid hiker must be part of your bucket list.
-Even though this can be a gruelling experience being out in the wild, it’s a once in a lifetime experience.
+Even though this can be a grueling experience being out in the wild, it’s a once-in-a-lifetime experience.
 Nothing beats trying to get to the end and even sharing it with a great company to help boost each other’s morale and confidence along the way!